ewewukek/mc-musketmod/README.md

 Damage: 12.0 - 12.5
 Durability: 150

 Fires slower bullets.
-Can be used from offhand.
-If both pistols are loaded, offhand is fired first.
+Can be used from both hands.
+Only pistol in main hand is loaded.
+To load second, swap pistols in hands.

 #### Paper cartridge (ammunition)
 ![](doc/cartridge_recipe.png?raw=true)

 ### Configuration:

+Stored in `GAME_DIRECTORY/config/musketmod.txt`

-Configuration is stored in `<game directory>/config/musketmod.txt`.
-Configurable values are durability, damage, bullet speed and accuracy.
+Configurable values are durability, damage, bullet speed, maximum travel distance and accuracy.

+Bullet spread follows normal distribution like in real life but it is awkward to configure.
+Here is a simple table that should help with that: [bulletStdDev](STDDEV.md "bulletStdDev")

+Reload duration is not configurable with current implementation.
+It may change in the future.

+### Permissions:

+You may include this mod in any modpack, private or public, along with any modifications.

+My sprites are free to use.

+Sounds that I based mine on are listed here: [credits.txt](src/main/resources/assets/musketmod/sounds/credits.txt)

 ### Credits:
 - Mojang (duh)